aklump/loft_deploy/README.md

-##Summary
-A handy script to assist in the workflow across servers involved with websites such as Drupal that have three distince elements to manage:

-1. codebase
-2. database
-3. dynamic (or user-managed) files
+# Loft Deploy (for BASH)

+## Summary

+Deployment management for Drupal websites (and others with similar structures) that makes database and user file migration between production, development and staging extremly fast and simple.

+The premise of this utililty assumes that you will manage the codebase of the project with source control such as Git.
+Loft deploy adds the ability to fetch/pull the database and/or the user files from _production_ to _local_ and push the database and user files from _local_ to _staging_.

 While it is not limited to Drupal, it does assume this type of tri-component scenario.
 If you have neither a database nor user files, you would be wise not to use this tool as it adds complexity without utility.

-In this scenario, the database lives and originates on the production server.
-Changes to the database should only be made there.
-Yet those changes need to be propogated to dev and staging environments; loft_deploy will do this.

-User files, which are too dynamic to include in version management, also originate and must be changed on the production server.
-Just like the database, the dev and staging environments need to be brought to match production at times. loft_deploy will do this.

-loft_deploy is also used to push database and user files to a staging environment for preview by the client or end user.
+With only a codebase to manage, simply use Git.

-loft_deploy does not intend to replace codebase management with version control systems such as git.
-Such systems should continue to be used in tandem with loft_deploy.
+Loft Deploy does not intend to replace codebase management with version control systems such as Git.
+Such systems should continue to be used in tandem with Loft Deploy.

-Neither database, nor user files are ever pushed to production, whether from dev or from staging.

-##Warning!!!
+## The database component

+    [ PRODUCTION DB ] ---> [ LOCAL DB ] --> [ STAGING DB ]

+The production database is always considered the "origin"--that is to say it is the master of the database component of any group of production/local/staging servers.
+When developing locally you should be making your database changes directly on the production database and then pulling (or in an update script of a module), but never will you push a local or staging database to production.
+Before local development you will need to refresh your local database and you do that with Loft Deploy `ld pull -d`.

+After you have completed local development you may want to push to a staging server for client review.
+You will use Loft Deploy `ld push -d` to push your local database to the staging server.

+## The user files component

+User files (i.e. _sites/default/files_), which are too dynamic to include in version control, also originate and must be changed on the production server.
+Just like the database, the dev and staging environments need to be brought to match production at times.
+Loft Deploy will do this using `ld pull -f`.

+You may still use Loft Deploy this when you do not have a user files directory, just omit any config variables referencing `files`.

+## Warning!!!

-**USE AT YOUR OWN RISK AS IMPROPER CONFIGURATION CAN RESULT IN DESTRUCTION OF DATABASE CONTENT AND FILES.**/etc/motd
+**USE AT YOUR OWN RISK AS IMPROPER CONFIGURATION CAN RESULT IN DESTRUCTION OF DATABASE CONTENT AND FILES.**

-##Requirements
+## Requirements
 The following assumptions are made about your project:

-1. your project uses a database
-2. your project's codebase is maintained using source control (git, svn, etc)
+1. Your project's codebase is maintained using source control (git, svn, etc).
+1. Your project uses a mysql database.
-3. your project might have a files directory that contains dynamic files, which are NOT in source control.
-If these assumptions are not true then this package may be less useful to you.
+1. Your project might have a files directory that contains dynamic files, which are NOT in source control.

-##Installation
-* Create a symlink called loft_deploy to the loft_deploy.sh in a directory found in the $PATH so that you may execute this script
-* Make sure that loft_deploy.sh is user executable, e.g. chmod u+x
-  loft_deploy.sh

-* How to install the package on each of your servers...

-          cd ~;
-          mkdir bin;
+_If these assumptions are not true then this package may be less useful to you._

+## (Recommended) Installation

+1. Loft Deploy needs to be installed in each environment: _Production, Local_ and (if used) _Staging_.
+1. Connect using a terminal program to the home directory of the server.
+If the _bin_ folder does not exist, create it now.

-          cd bin;
+        cd ~/bin

+1. Clone Loft Deploy and create a symlink that is user executable.

-          git clone git://github.com/aklump/loft_deploy.git loft_deploy_files;
+        git clone git@github.com:aklump/loft_deploy.git loft_deploy_files;
         ln -s loft_deploy_files/loft_deploy.sh loft_deploy;
-          chmod u+x loft_deploy_files/loft_deploy.sh;
+        chmod u+x loft_deploy;

-* Open up and modify ~/.bash_profile
+1. Open up and modify _~/.bash_profile_ or _~/.profile_ (whichever you use).

         alias ld="loft_deploy"
         export PATH=$PATH:~/bin

-* Reload your profile and test, you should see the loft_deploy help screen
+1. Reload your profile and test, you should see the Loft Deploy help screen if installation was successful.

         $ . ~/.bash_profile
         $ ld

-##Configuration
+## Configuration (of projects)

 * You must configure each environment for a given project.
-That is to say you must run 'loft_deploy init dev' and 'loft_deploy init prod' and maybe `loft_deploy init staging` on each of the appropriate servers.
+That is to say you must run `loft_deploy init dev` and `loft_deploy init prod` and maybe `loft_deploy init staging` on each of the appropriate servers.
 * The init process creates an empty config file in .loft_deply/config; this file must be edited with all correct params for each environment.
 * The location where you run the init process determines the scope of usage.
 The best/most common location is the directory above web root.
 You may run loft_deploy operations in any child directory and including the directory where it's initialized.
 * An exception to this rule is a Drupal multisite, in which case you must descend into `sites/[sitename]` and install it there run `loft_deploy init` there.
 You will then be restricted to running loft deploy oeprations to `/sites/[sitename]` and any child directories.